 There was a set lunch menu with two courses for less than £20 which consisted of seafood choices like Shetland mussels or fish soup, etc, but I decided to order from a la carte menu.

-The two colleagues of mine who didn’t eat fish went for a succulent Aberdeen Angus steak that came with a nice portion of hand cut chips.
+The two colleagues of mine who didn’t eat fish went for an Aberdeen Angus steak that came with a nice portion of hand cut chips.
 For starter there was also pigeon breast or a Mediterranean veggies tart, if you are not that much into seafood.

 Such nice meal could not be complete without a nice dessert so my colleagues and I indulged in a bread and butter pudding and a very moist and rich hazelnut brownie.
 Both were exquisite.
 The brownie came with full hazelnuts in it, and lots of them, while the pudding was just so milky and moist I could have had two of them…